-When transporting high loads, never attempt to raise power lines
+When transporting high loads, never attempt to raise wires

-If you intend to move a building or structure along public streets or roads where the maximum vehicle and load dimensions exceed 4.15 metres (13.5 feet) in height, 2.6 metres (8.5 feet) in width or 25 metres (82 feet) in length, you must first contact the Department of Transportation and Public Works and/or the municipality involved.
-Where the overall moving heights exceeds 4.9 metres (16 feet), local utilities must be contacted to determine whether or not an escort is required and/ or lines need to be moved.
+If you intend to move a building or structure along public streets or roads where the maximum vehicle and load dimensions exceed 4.15 metres (13.5 feet) in height, 2.6 metres in width or 25 metres in length, you must first contact the Department of Transportation and Public Works and/or the municipality involved.
+Where the overall moving heights exceeds 16 feet (4.88 metres), local utilities must be contacted to determine whether or not an escort is required and/or lines need to be moved.